 Once a class action lawsuit has been filed and certified by the court, it typically goes through several stages before reaching a resolution.
 These stages may vary depending on the specifics of the case, but they generally follow a similar pattern.

 - Discovery: Once the lawsuit is certified, the next stage is discovery.
-This is the process where both sides gather and exchange relevant information, such as documents, witness statements, and expert opinions.
+The discovery process is where both sides gather and exchange relevant information, such as documents, witness statements, and expert opinions.
 Discovery can be a time-consuming stage, as it involves extensive document review and deposition testimonies.

 - Presenting arguments: During the trial, both sides present their arguments and evidence to the court.
 The trial can take weeks or even months, depending on the complexity of the case and the number of witnesses involved.